bomfather/bomfather-docs/frontend/src/content/news/arxiv-paper-published.md

 ## Key Research Takeaways

-Our research demonstrates how kernel-level monitoring can provide **tamper-evident** build time dependencies by computing cryptographic hashes of files accessed during compilation and constructing Merkle trees based on observed file content.
+Our research demonstrates how kernel-level monitoring can provide **tamper evident** build time dependencies by computing cryptographic hashes of files accessed during compilation and constructing Merkle trees based on observed file content.

 Unlike traditional static analysis approaches, our methodology accounts for: